moby/moby/docs/sources/commandline/command/build.rst

     Build a new container image from the source code at PATH -t="": Tag to be applied to the resulting image in case of success.
       -q=false: Suppress verbose build output.
+      -no-cache: Do not use the cache when building the image.
     When a single Dockerfile is given as URL, then no context is set.
 When a git repository is set as URL, the repository is used as context